-(The KSHB), was confirmed in October of 2016, in a rural neighborhood in southern Santa Barbara County.
-Tree KSHB is also found in San Diego County with tree Mortality mortality has spread in San Diego County which so extensive it has led to a loss of habitat for endangered avian species.
+The KSHB was confirmed in October of 2016, in a rural neighborhood in southern Santa Barbara County.
+KSHB is also found in San Diego County with tree mortality so extensive it has led to a loss of habitat for endangered avian species.